The Young Companion

 The Young Companion, known as Liángyǒu (良友 (Liángyǒu, Liang-yu)) in Chinese, was a pictorial magazine with captions in both Chinese and English, published in Shanghai beginning February 1926.
 Although the direct translation of Liangyou is "Good Companion", the magazine bore the English name The Young Companion on the cover.
-Called an "iconic magazine" and "a visual shortcut for 'old Shanghai'", the magazine has proven useful in modern times to examine the glamorous side of colonial-era Shanghai.
+Referred to by historian Yajun Mo as an "iconic magazine" and "a visual shortcut for 'old Shanghai, the magazine has proven useful in modern times to examine the glamorous side of colonial-era Shanghai.
 It may have been the most influential large-scale comprehensive pictorial in the 1920s, at least in Asia.
 It ceased publication in 1945.
 There were 174 issues in total, which includes the two special issues not given monthly issue numbers, the Sun Yat-sen Memorial Special Issue and the Eighth Anniversary issue.
 Since 1945, it has been repeatedly reestablished, but the impact has not been the same.

-The magazine ran a mixture of content, including photography, art, literature and sports.
+The magazine ran a mixture of content including photography, art, and text and covered a multitude of topics, including news, politics, culture, economy, lifestyle, and sports.

 History

-Wu Liande 伍聯德 (伍联德) (1900-1972), the businessman who started the Young Companion and was its first editor.
+Wu Liande 伍聯德 (伍联德) (1900–1972), the businessman who started the Young Companion and was its first editor.
 Edited issues 1 through 4.

-Zhou Shoujuan 周瘦鵑 (周瘦鹃) (1895-1968) was the second editor of Liangyou June 15, 1926 to March 1927.
+Zhou Shoujuan 周瘦鵑 (周瘦鹃) (1895-1968) was the second editor of Liangyou June 15, 1926, to March 1927.
 Edited issues 5 through 12.